Busulfan (Myleran, Busilvex)

 - Difficulty sleeping, dizziness, or depression can happen with high dose treatment – tell your doctor or nurse about this

-- There is a small risk of developing another cancer in the future after treatment with busulfan
+- An increased risk of developing another cancer in the future after treatment with busulfan

 - Soreness, tenderness and swelling of the breasts

-- There is a small risk of developing cataracts of the eye, causing blurred or cloudy vision
+- Cataracts of the eye, causing blurred or cloudy vision

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment, or more side effects may develop as the course goes on.
 This depends on